-By using the ISMA, remediation practitioners gain greater confidence in a remediation technology's performance under ambient conditions, and the costs for implementing full-scale systems.
-The ISMA avoids risks associated with adding amendments directly to groundwater as remedial amendments are contained within the unit; an added benefit being injection permits are not typically required.
-Finally, the ISMA is more cost effective than pilot tests by allowing testing of more remedial options and providing key design information required for implementation of the selected remediation technology.
+By using the AutoPilotTest, remediation practitioners gain greater confidence in a remediation technology's performance under ambient conditions, and the costs for implementing full-scale systems.
+The AutoPilotTest avoids risks associated with adding amendments directly to groundwater as remedial amendments are contained within the unit; an added benefit being injection permits are not typically required.
+Finally, the AutoPilotTest is more cost effective than pilot tests by allowing testing of more remedial options and providing key design information required for implementation of the selected remediation technology.

 SiREM is a global provider of advanced products and services to the bioremediation industry, including bioaugmentation, treatability studies, and genetic testing services.